How to get a good night’s sleep when you have asthma

 Change your sleeping position

-If you’re struggling to sleep at night, a change of position could help.2 Whether it’s lying on your front or propping yourself up with extra pillows, experiment to find what’s most comfortable for you.2
+If you’re struggling to sleep at night, a change of position could help.2 Whether it’s lying on your back or propping yourself up with extra pillows, experiment to find what’s most comfortable for you.2

 Calendar icon